-- Read more: Callie Betts Maddox, Diane Firstman win 2018 convention presentation awards
+- Read more: Callie Betts Maddox, David Firstman win 2018 convention presentation awards

-- Download the poster: Click here to download a high-resolution image of Diane’s award-winning poster presentation
+- Download the poster: Click here to download a high-resolution image of David’s award-winning poster presentation

 Much has been written lately regarding the ever-expanding portion of games taken up by walks, strikeouts and homers.
 The so-called “three true outcomes” (TTO) have grown from a novelty topic of UseNet newsgroups of the 1990s to a flashpoint for what may or may not be “wrong” with today’s game.
 Firstman will present the statistical trends in the three “outcome” components, especially within the last 30 years, highlighting the players that epitomize those trends.
 She will explore five distinct reasons why the components have grown in prominence in today’s game.

-Diane Firstman <firstname.lastname@example.org> is a Data Analyst for the City of New York, crunching large datasets using SPSS and Excel.
-She has been a member of SABR off and on since the late 1980s.
-Besides her own baseball blog (Value Over Replacement Grit), her work has appeared at ESPN.com, Bronx Banter, Baseball Prospectus, The Hardball Times, and in The Village Voice.
-She wonders if the Royals will ever learn to love the Three True Outcomes.
+David (D.B.)
+Firstman <firstname.lastname@example.org> is a Data Analyst for the City of New York, crunching large datasets using SPSS and Excel.
+He has been a member of SABR off and on since the late 1980s.
+Besides his own baseball blog (Value Over Replacement Grit), his work has appeared at ESPN.com, Bronx Banter, Baseball Prospectus, The Hardball Times, and in The Village Voice.
+He wonders if the Royals will ever learn to love the Three True Outcomes.

 P10: Investigating Major League Baseball Amateur Draft Patterns Pertaining to Climate